Professor and Vice Chair for Education, Department of Psychiatry and Behavioral Sciences

 In college, Margaret Chisolm set out to study film history within a broader visual arts program.
 Then she turned to medicine, and psychiatry.
 More recently, she has found an innovative way to bridge the two fields by incorporating art museum-based methods into medical education.
 These techniques, involving thoughtful, facilitated discussions prompted by art, can help medical trainees have a deeper appreciation for the human condition, according to Chisolm.

 Over the years, her role in education has evolved from overseeing first-year residents to mentoring learners throughout the world in educational scholarship, from undergraduates through faculty.
 “There are a lot of misconceptions about what it takes to succeed academically at Johns Hopkins,” says Chisolm.
 “A lot of people think that if they’re not scientific investigators, they don’t have a way forward.”
-A clinical excellence promotion track Chisolm is helping develop—that rewards faculty for innovation in teaching—may solve some of these misperceptions, she says.
+A clinical excellence promotion track Chisolm is helping develop—that rewards clinically excellent faculty for innovation in patient care, as well as teaching—may solve some of these misperceptions, she says.
 “What I find rewarding is showing people that if they love teaching or if they love developing educational materials for innovative new methods of teaching, they can take what they love and still succeed.”

 Chisolm spent about 10 years with Johns Hopkins’ Center for Addiction and Pregnancy, where she worked with drug-dependent pregnant women and published articles about mood disorders, substance use and treatment strategies in this population.
 Her research efforts advanced to studying burnout in medical education trainees and helping health profession trainees treat all patients with dignity and respect.
 “That grew out of my addiction work,” she says, “and seeing how even some really great clinicians can have a blind spot toward their attitudes toward patients with addiction and other psychiatric illnesses.”